brownredk/c-programming/README.md

 # c_programming_a_modern_approach
 Exercises and projects for K.N.
-King's second edition of C Programming: A Modern Approach,
+King's second edition of C Programming: A Modern Approach.